 Succession Assignment 1.
-J Transfer of rights by a person to another person is called assignment.
-2. It takes place on death of a person.
+Transfer of rights and liabilities of a deceased person to his legal representative is called succession. · · · · · · · · · · · · · · · · · · · 2.
+It takes place on death of a person.
 It takes place during the life time of a person.
 3. It is not a voluntary act.
 It is a voluntary act.
 4. It may take place even without a written document.
 It requires execution of assignment deed.
 5. All rights and liabilities of a person are transferred.
 Only rights of a person are transferred.
 6. No notice is required to be given to any person.
 Notice must be given to the creditor.
 7. No consideration is required.
 Consideration is required.